-- □ Then, with one end of a tube connected to a startup component such as the water-block for example, roughly estimate the length that you will need to the next component, and cut the tube and coil squarely with a pair of scissors.
-Work your way through the entire circuit in the same fashion, until you are satisfied with the tube routing. - □ Secure all the connections of tube to hose barbs with the provided hose-clamps:
+- With one end of a tube connected to a startup component such as the water-block for example, roughly estimate the length that you will need to the next component, and cut the tube squarely with a pair of scissors.
+Work your way through the entire circuit in the same fashion, until you are satisfied with the tube routing.
+Always avoid sharp bends to prevent the tube from kinking. - □ Connect all the components together, and secure the connections with the provided hose-clamps as shown below.
+ALWAYS MAKE SURE THAT THE CLAMPS ARE TIGHT, AS THIS IS ONE OF THE PRIMARY SOURCES FOR LEAKS.